 Yet, it’s what followed Dustin Penner’s series clinching overtime goal in Game 5 that has created the most controversy.
 Several players were openly chirping various Kings players in the handshake line, something we’ve already covered in-depth from all sides during the playoffs and as part of an exclusive interview with Doan just a few weeks ago.

 Now, as the ownership situation in Phoenix doesn’t appear to be racing towards a finish anytime soon, it looks like Doan might actually be ready to leave the Coyotes organization – the only club he’s known for 16 NHL seasons.
-And who’s at the front of the line requesting his services?
-None other than the team that crushed his Stanley Cup dreams in May.
+And one of the teams who might be interested just so happens to be the same team who crushed Doan’s Stanley Cup dreams in May.

-“If he (Doan) was to join the Kings, I wouldn’t have a problem with it,” Penner told MayorsManor, in response to the growing speculation.
+“If he was to join the Kings, I wouldn’t have a problem with it,” Penner told MayorsManor, in response to the growing speculation of Doan and Los Angeles being a possible match.

 “It’s all business on the ice and once you get off the ice it’s different.
 I think you have to be able to put things into different compartments.
 You have to be able to differentiate between the two.
 On the ice, there aren’t any friends out there.
 Off the ice, it’s up to you who you befriend.
 So, I wouldn’t have a problem with him being an LA King.
 Sure, a lot of things happened during those games in the heat of the moment.
 But, you just have to brush them off as being part of the game.”